Watering Plants with Milk

 of reading

-Are you about to throw away that expired bottle of milk or that last bit of drink that nobody wants to finish?
+Are you about to throw away that expired milk bottle or that last bit of a drink that no one wants to finish?
 Stop!

-Don't pour this "white gold" down the sink.
-Milk is a powerful natural fertilizer and a miracle cure for certain illnesses.
+Don't pour this "white gold" down the drain.
+Milk is a powerful natural fertilizer and a miracle cure for certain diseases.

 How to transform waste into a growth elixir for your plants?
-Here's the recipe and instructions.
+Here is the recipe and instructions.

 1. Why give milk to plants?